fomightez/bigdft-binder/README.md

-You probably looking for https://github.com/BigDFT-group/bigdft-school or https://gitlab.com/luigigenovese/bigdft-school/
+You are probably looking for https://github.com/BigDFT-group/bigdft-school or https://gitlab.com/luigigenovese/bigdft-school/

 # bigdft-binder